Welcome to Kiso Valley Nakasendō

-The Nakasendō was one of the five highways of the Edo period connecting Edo (now Tokyo) with Kyoto.
-Much of the route is now followed by National Roads, however, in this thickly forested section of the Kiso Valley, there exists several sections of the twisty, craggy post road which have been carefully restored, the most impressive being the 7.8km stretch between Magome and Tsumago, two of the most attractive Nakasendō towns.
-Walking this route is one of Japan's most rewarding tourist experiences.
+The Nakasendō (中仙道) was one of the five highways of the Edo period, and one of the two connecting Edo (now Tokyo) with Kyoto.
+This was the inland route, preferred by many to the Tōkaidō, which went around the coast and required many river crossings.
+Much of the route is now followed by national roads; however, in the thickly forested Kiso Valley there exist several sections of twisty, craggy post road that have been carefully restored.
+Most impressive is the 7.8km stretch of trail between Magome and Tsumago, two of the most attractive Nakasendō towns.
+Walking this route is one of Japan's most rewarding visitor experiences.